 What you may not realize is that common beggartick plants, which are found around ponds and marshes, along roadsides and in damp ditches, pose serious threats to the environment when they crowd out native plants.

 Control of beggarticks requires dedication and persistence.
 Frequent mowing is the best way to prevent the plant from going to seed and stop the rampant spread.
 The plant is easy to pull from moist soil, but be sure to dispose of the plants securely, especially if the plant is in flower.
 If beggartick is in your lawn, keeping the turf healthy will prevent the plant from taking over.

-If the plant is out of control, you can use an herbicide, such as one containing picloram or glyphosate.
-Use the products strictly according to label recommendations, and keep in mind that herbicides kill every plant they touch.
+If the plant is out of control, you can use an herbicide.
+Use the product strictly according to label recommendations, and keep in mind that many herbicides kill every plant they touch.
 It’s also important to note that many states regulate application of herbicides in aquatic areas.